Duke-PL-Course/duke-pl-course.github.com/source/_posts/2013-01-15-setting-up-sublime-text-2.markdown

 ### Prolog

 For Prolog, a syntax highlighting package has been created by [@alnkpa](https://github.com/alnkpa/sublimeprolog).
 It can be installed by using *Install Package* from the *Command Palette*, which will bring up a separate window that lists all the available packages after a few seconds.
 Type in *Prolog* in the search and you should be able to see the package after a few key strokes.
 Select the *Prolog* package and press enter to install.
 Then that's it.
 Sublime Text will recognize files that with the extensions `pl` or `pro` as Prolog source files.
-However, `pl` is commonly used as an extension for Perl and Sublime Text will select Perl as in the languge instead of Prolog if you use a `pl` extension.
+However, `pl` is commonly used as an extension for Perl and Sublime Text will select Perl as in the language instead of Prolog if you use a `pl` extension.
 As a result, we prefer to use `pro`.

 ![Prolog Package](/images/prolog-package.png)